-So you've gone and left all your exam revision to the last minute.
+So you've left all your exam revision to the last minute?
 Don't worry – it's a scenario that can creep up on the best of us, and we're here to help!

 When you've only got one day to deal with the job in hand, you need to make the most of it.

 You don't want to get up at stupid-o-clock and burn out too early.
 But, you should set yourself an alarm for a sensible time and aim to start work at around 9am.

 After all, you can nap all you want after the exam!

 Choose the right place to work